microsoft/qTESLA-Library/provably_secure/avx2/README.md

 ./PQCgenKAT_sign-SET
 ```

-Using `DEBUG=TRUE` generates statistics about acceptance rates and timings for internal functions.
+Using `STATS=TRUE` generates statistics about acceptance rates and timings for internal functions.